zhengyitian/stretch/README.md

 imagine the screen can be streched bigger like a piece of cloth,

-consisted of red,green,blue lighthat(only two states,on or off),
+consisted of red,green,blue lights(only two states,on or off),

 and open this program.